NewNanCity/HuskChat-Remake/docs/en/Filters-and-Replacers.md

 * `caps_filter` - Prevents players from sending messages that are comprised of over a certain specifiable percentage (as a decimal number, 0.0 to 1.0 representing 0% to 100%)
 * `spam_filter` - Prevents players from sending messages too fast in chat (i.e. rate limits them).
 Specify how many messages players should be able to send in a period.
 * `profanity_filter` - Uses a profanity-check machine learning algorithm to determine if a message contains English profanity.
 See below for more information on how to set this up as it requires a bit more work.
 * `repeat_filter` - Prevents players from sending repeat messages.
-Checks against a specifiable number of the players previous messages.
+Checks against a specifiable number of the players previous messages (default: 2).
-* `ascii_filter` - Prevents players from using non-ASCII (i.e. Unicode/UTF-8) characters in chat.
-If members of your server need to use non-latin characters when talking in your community's language, you probably want to turn this off.
+* `ascii_filter` - Prevents players from using non-ASCII (i.e. Unicode/UTF-8) characters in chat. **Note: This filter is disabled by default** to support international characters including Chinese, Japanese, Korean, and other Unicode characters.
+Enable it only if you need to restrict chat to ASCII-only characters.

 ### Bypassing filters
 You can use the `huskchat.bypass_filters` permission to allow a user's messages to not be run through the filters (although messages will still be run through replacers).

 In addition, you can use the `huskchat.ignore_filters.<filter_name>` node to let users bypass specific filters.
 The bypass will work in all channels.
 * `huskchat.ignore_filters.advertising` - Advertising filter